Musab520/pgbackup-sidecar/README.md

 # pgbackup-sidecar

-`pgbackup-sidecar` is a lightweight Docker sidecar container designed to automate regular backups of a PostgreSQL database using `pg_dumpall`.
+`pgbackup-sidecar` is a lightweight Docker sidecar container designed to automate regular backups of a PostgreSQL database using `pg_dump`.
 The container runs a cron job that periodically dumps the database and stores the backups to a backup directory of your choice and even optionally send logs to a webhook.
 Currently working on backing up to S3 and other versions of postgres and adding more advanced options for pg_dump.

 ## Features

-- Automated PostgreSQL backups using `pg_dumpall` and `gzip`.
+- Automated PostgreSQL backups using `pg_dump`.
 - Configurable backup schedule with `crontab`.
 - Optionally send logs to a webhook